Belleville Truck Accident Lawyer

 Belleville, IL, Truck Accident Damages

 Illinois law allows for financial and personal damages in truck accidents.
 You can recover the following damages if you’re a victim of an Illinois truck accident.
+Your lawyer can help you determine the liable party and get you compensated.

 Economic Damages

 Economic damages are the basis for personal injury claims.
 Economic damages are measurable expenses resulting from the accident.
 These include your medical costs, lost wages, and lost future earnings.
+You may also be due compensation for future medical expenses as long as the medical bills are related to the injuries sustained in your accident.

 Non-Economic Damages